Better Homes and Gardens Real Estate

-Better Homes and Gardens Real Estate LLC is an international real estate company which began operations in July 2008.
+Better Homes and Gardens Real Estate LLC is an international real estate company.
+It began operations in July 2008.
+It is based in Madison, New Jersey.

+As of 2024, it had approximately 12,490 independent sales associates and around 400 offices located throughout the United States, Canada, Jamaica, the Bahamas, Australia and New Zealand.

 Better Homes and Gardens Real Estate franchises independent businesses to operate within its network.